 The predominant source of risk within many portfolios comes from the stock exposure, so we can look at those alternative investments that diversify this exposure in order to have the greatest impact on the portfolio.

 Within a variety of the main alternative asset classes – Hedge Funds, Private Equity, Private Credit, Real Estate and Real Assets – there are strategies that have the potential to diversify a traditional balanced portfolio based on their historical correlation.
-For example and relative to global stocks, the 10 year correlation of U.S. real estate is negative (-0.5), as is global core infrastructure is negative (-0.4).
-While positively correlated, venture capital (+0.2), private credit direct lending (+0.5) and global macro hedge funds (+0.5) may also diversify a portfolio.
-An added benefit of these asset classes is that they are all lowly correlated with each other6.
+For example and relative to global stocks, the 10 year correlation of U.S. core real estate is negative (-0.2), as is global core infrastructure (-0.1) and direct lending (-0.1).
+While positively correlated, global macro hedge funds (+0.4) and bitcoin (+0.1) may also diversify a portfolio.
+Finally, venture capital is completely uncorrelated to global stocks (0.0)6.
+An added benefit of these asset classes is that they are all lowly correlated with each other.7.

 The chart below establishes the general relationship between risk and return of traditional assets, such as stocks and bonds, and alternative investments, such as private equity and hedge funds.
 In addition to the potential diversification benefits of these alternative asset classes, this chart shows that they all have expected returns that are similar to those of stocks.
 Using this and the correlations presented above, we can start to look at how we may be able to diversify the risk of a balanced portfolio while maintaining return.